Philadelphia Eagles: Doug Pederson years (2016–2020)

 Doug Pederson, Eagles head coach from 2016 to 2020, led the team to its first Super Bowl win on February 4, 2018, in Super Bowl LII.

 The Eagles hired Kansas City Chiefs' offensive coordinator Doug Pederson as their next head coach on January 18, 2016.
 Pederson had been with the Chiefs for the preceding three years after having spent the four seasons before those with the Eagles.
 He served as a quality control assistant coach for the Eagles in 2009 and 2010 before being promoted to quarterbacks coach for the 2011 and 2012 seasons.
 He had been praised for his work with Chiefs quarterback Alex Smith over the prior several seasons, particularly 2015, as the Chiefs moved into the top 10 in scoring offense.

 At the end of the 2015 season, the Eagles were slated for the 13th overall pick in the 2016 NFL draft.
 They traded that pick, Byron Maxwell, and Kiko Alonso to the Miami Dolphins for the eighth overall pick.
-Later, they traded the eighth overall pick, their third- and fourth-round picks, a 2017 first-round pick, and a 2018 second-round pick to the Cleveland Browns for the second overall pick and a 2017 fourth-round pick.
+Later, they traded the eighth overall pick, their third and fourth round picks, a 2017 first round pick, and a 2018 second round pick to the Cleveland Browns for the second overall pick and a 2017 fourth round pick.
 They used the second overall pick to draft North Dakota State quarterback Carson Wentz.
-On September 3, 2016, the Eagles traded starting quarterback Sam Bradford to the Minnesota Vikings, who had lost Teddy Bridgewater for the season, for a 2017 first-round pick and a 2018 fourth-round pick.
+On September 3, 2016, the Eagles traded starting quarterback Sam Bradford to the Minnesota Vikings, who had lost Teddy Bridgewater for the season, for a 2017 first round pick and a 2018 fourth round pick.
 Following the trade, the Eagles named Wentz the starting quarterback for Week 1 of the 2016 season.

-First-time head coach Pederson led the Eagles to a 3–0 record to start the season.
+Head coach Doug Pederson led the Eagles to a 3–0 record to start the season.
 His rookie quarterback started with five touchdowns, no interceptions and over 255 yards per game.
 After a Week 4 bye, they lost four out of the next five games, including losses to every team in their division.
 They also lost right tackle Lane Johnson to a 10-game suspension following the Week 5 loss against the Lions, which damaged Carson Wentz's hot start.
 In those four defeats, their average margin of loss was just under 5 points.
 Pederson and the Eagles won just three of their final seven games.
 Although Wentz started off the season well, he finished with a TD–INT ratio of 8:7.
 The rookie head coach-quarterback tandem led the Eagles to a 7–9 record, finishing last in the division.